 (212) 641-0673 george@dimovtax.com

-As a homeowner, you should have a good understanding of what can and can’t be deducted from your taxes.
-This tax system is pretty straight-forward, but it can be a little more complex if you own a second home.
-So let’s take a look at a few key differences in tax breaks depending on whether you use the second home for personal use or if you rent it out.
+As a homeowner, understanding what you can and can’t deduct from your taxes is crucial.
+The tax system may seem straightforward, but it becomes more complex if you own a second home.
+Let’s explore key differences in tax breaks based on whether you use the second home personally or rent it out.

 If you use it for personal use…

-If you own a second home and use it for personal use, you can deduct mortgage interest just like you would with your primary residence.
-The mortage interest deduction is a great way to make it easier to buy and own a home.
-In order to be able to deduct mortgage interest, the second home’s mortgage has to be a secured debt on a qualified home in your name.
+Owning a second home for personal use allows you to deduct mortgage interest just like you would for your primary residence.
+The mortgage interest deduction makes homeownership more affordable.
+To qualify for this deduction, the second home’s mortgage must be a secured debt in your name.
 You can also deduct property taxes for a second home.
-Property taxes are typically a big portion of tax dollars — in the 2017 fiscal year, property taxes accounted for 45% of taxes collected in NYC.
-Property taxes can be deducted for all of the homes you own.
-Starting this year, the total of all taxes you are able to deduct is limited to $10,000 for one tax return.
-So if you own a second home, you may have already exceeded the limit with your primary residence.
-Tax accountants can help determine how much you’ll be able to deduct from both your first and second home.
+Property taxes are a significant part of tax dollars—property taxes made up 45% of taxes collected in NYC in the 2017 fiscal year.
+You can deduct property taxes for all your homes.
+However, starting this year, the total deductible amount is limited to $10,000 per tax return.
+If you own a second home, you might already exceed this limit with your primary residence.
+Tax accountants can help you determine how much you can deduct for both homes.

 If you rent out the home…

-Many people who own second homes decide to rent out the home when they’re not using it.
-If this is the case with your second home, then tax breaks will be different.
-If you rent out the property for 14 days or less each year, you don’t have to report the income you receive from the renters to the IRS.
-This is because the house is still considered a personal home due to the fact it was rented for such a short amount of time.
-In this case, you can still deduct mortgage interest like you would for a primary residence.
-However, if you rent out the home for more than 14 days, the property will be treated as a rental property.
-You will need to allocate costs for both personal and rental use but rental expenses can be deducted from your taxes.
-If you are using the home as a rental property, you may want to invest in accounting services so tax accountants can better help you understand what can and cannot be deducted.
+Many second homeowners choose to rent out their property when not in use.
+If this applies to you, the tax breaks will differ.
+Renting out the property for 14 days or less each year means you don’t have to report the rental income to the IRS.
+The property remains classified as a personal home due to the short rental period.
+In this case, you can still deduct mortgage interest as you would for a primary residence.
+However, if you rent out the home for more than 14 days, the IRS treats it as a rental property.
+You must allocate costs between personal and rental use, but you can deduct rental expenses.
+Consider investing in accounting services to help you navigate these deductions.